Answered By: Heidi Vix

 A full text article is one that you can access immediately through a link that says "PDF Full Text," "HTML Full Text," "View Full Text at…", “Full Text Finder” or something similar.

-Here are several ways to find and access full text articles:
+There are several ways to find and access full text articles.

-This is an all-inclusive search of resources Webster University Libraries subscribes to or owns.
+This is an all-inclusive search of resources Webster University Library subscribes to or owns.

 One click searches the majority of our resources!